watertap-org/watertap/docs/technical_reference/unit_models/nanofiltration_ZO.rst

 Nanofiltration (ZO)
 ====================
 This nanofiltration (NF) unit model
-   * is a zero-order model that enables specification of ion rejection
+   * is a zero-order model that enables the user to specify performance in terms of membrane solvent flux and solute/ion rejection
    * supports a single liquid phase only
    * supports steady-state only
-   * default data for water flux and ion rejection are based on Labban et al. (2017) https://doi.org/10.1016/j.memsci.2016.08.062, applying the Donnan steric pore model with dielectric exclusion (DPSM-DE) for artificial seawater
+   * assumes isothermal conditions

 .. index::
    pair: proteuslib.unit_models.nanofiltration_ZO;nanofiltration_ZO